mjlomeli/cards/README.md

 - [ ] Instructions on how to play/interact with the project.

-- [x] List of technologies / libraries / APIs used.
+- [x] List of technologies / libraries.

 - [ ] Technical implementation details with (good-looking) code snippets.